GMOD/Apollo/docs/Apollo2Build.md

 2. `sdk install grails 2.5.4`
 3. `sdk install gradle 2.11`

-If you don't install Grails or Gradle using SDKMAN, these will automatically be downloaded in the current directory.
+If you don't install Grails or Gradle using SDKMAN, these will automatically be downloaded in the current directory by executing grailsw or gradlew locally.

 ### Groovy